jinye-gong/IL2206-Embedded-Systems-lab/readme.md

 - **Watchdog + overload detection** and overload experiments
 - One **conditional/bonus task** (timer-based watchdog / gear box / accelerometer)

+## Academic integrity

+All files in this repository are intended **only** for study and course examination at KTH.

+Please do **not** use this repository for plagiarism, and do **not** redistribute the solutions in ways that violate KTH’s rules on collaboration and academic honesty.

 ---